pymc-devs/pymc-data-umbrella/sprint/index.md

 * Basic git

 ### Code and Documentation
-Note: a small subset of doc contributions only requires a subset of these requirements, see below if interested.
+Note: a small subset of documentation contributions only requires a subset of these requirements, see below if interested.

 * Github account
 * Python/conda environment setup